 Therefore, if we calculate the effective temperature at any radius (say, 1 AU), we can use this proportionality to calculate the temperature at any other radius.
-For example, if the temperature is 300 K at 1 AU, then four times farther away the temperature is $4^{-1/2} = 1/2$ times as great, or 150 K. Similarly, the radius where the temperature is 600 K would be given by $(600/300)^{-2} \times 1$ AU= 0.25 AU.
+For example, if the temperature is 300 K at 1 AU, then four times farther away the temperature is $4^{-1/2} = 1/2$ times as great, or 150 K. Similarly, the radius where the temperature is 600 K would be given by $(600/300)^{-2} \times 1 \text{ AU} = 0.25 \text{ AU}$.

-The calculation of the expected temperature of a planet involves a couple of subtleties.
+The calculation of the expected temperature of a planet involves some subtleties.
 One is "albedo", which is the degree to which a planet or moon reflects light without absorbing it.
-Earth reflects about 37% of light, whereas the Moon reflects only 12%.
+Earth reflects about 37% of the light that hits it, whereas the Moon reflects only 12%.
 More reflection leads to a colder planet.
 Another issue is the greenhouse effect.
 If radiation is trapped then the planet heats up beyond the temperature it would normally acquire.
 An obvious example is that of Venus.
 Finally, the temperature can vary substantially over the surface of a planet, as is obvious from a comparison between Death Valley and Antarctica.
-Atmospheres smooth out the difference (compare the Earth with the airless Moon, where the mean daytime temperature is $107^{\circ}$ C and the mean nighttime temperature is $-153^{\circ}$ C).
+Atmospheres smooth out the difference (compare the Earth with the airless Moon, where the mean daytime temperature is 107° C and the mean nighttime temperature is -153° C).
 Therefore, a planet such as Earth can have both "habitable" and "uninhabitable" spots on it simultaneously.

 With all these caveats, we can nonetheless ask where in the Solar System one would have average temperatures that could allow liquid water to exist.
 The average temperature of Earth is about 15°C. Note, however, that the temperature T in the equations above has to be measured in a scale that reaches 0 at absolute zero, and Celsius doesn't do that.
 Thus we represent this in Kelvin: $15^{\circ}C=288$ K. Water freezes at $0^{\circ}C=273$ K and boils at $100^{\circ}C=373$ K, so our scaling indicates that the habitable zone could extend from $(373/288)^{-2} \times 1$ AU= 0.6 AU to $(273/288)^{-1} \times 1$ AU= 1.1 AU.
 In principle this would include Venus but not Mars.
 As an indication of how different assumptions can change the range, I have also seen ranges such as 0.95 AU to 1.37 AU for the habitable zone.
 It's not exact.

-One reason is that there are many modifications to this value.
-For example, consider the greenhouse effect.
-If the Earth had significantly more carbon dioxide in its atmosphere, then even at the orbital distance of Mars the temperature would be fine for liquid water.
-Another is albedo: with a significantly larger or smaller albedo Earth could move, respectively, closer or farther from the Sun and still maintain a good temperature.
+A large greenhouse effect or small albedo could move the outer boundary of the habitable zone to larger radii; a large albedo could move the inner boundary to smaller radii.
 One might argue that if such effects could be dialed up or down at will, then plausibly planets from 0.5 AU to maybe 1.5-2 AU from the Sun could be in about the right temperature range.
 That doesn't seem too restrictive.